MassGIS/startup/README.md

 Search some predefined hashtags in the search menu.

-This is a example, i.e. not a final version or draft.
+This is an example, not a final version or draft.